 “I’ll just google it…”

-But what’s the criteria?
+But what are the criteria?
 Well, Google won’t say.
 It’s a mystery that has spawned an entire industry.

 Here’s what we do know: Google’s goal is to provide the best search “experience” to its customers.
 Note that term – Google, in many ways, is micromanaging its search engine and arbitrarily decides site rankings to meet its definition of the best search “experience.”